Προπτυχιακό τμήμα - Βαchelor στην Θεσσαλονίκη από το DEI College

 • Possibility of free English language learning

-• Recognized study program from the University of Sunderland in the United Kingdom
+• Recognized study programme from the University of Sunderland in the United Kingdom

 • Possibility of full-time or part-time study, depending on the needs and possibilities of each student